mbentley124/cse341_project/README.md

 ## About the bank

+We prefer it if the customers use a beet farm as colatoral (for no reason in particular, just who doesn't like beets)

+A user can only have $1,000,000 due total for loans.
+This isn't a database constraint since we are willing to loan more money but that would require more vetting not possible within this interface (i.e. face to face)

+The cash a user receives from a loan is mailed to them as a check. (very secure)

 An ATM is considered a teller, with a unique one for each location.

 Although it is not required in the database, in order to promote ease of access every user must have a unique name.
 This allows users to enter their name to login instead of memorizing their user id.
 We have found users are less likely to forget their name for some reason.